CBI factory orders above average in December

-LONDON British factory orders rose above their long-run average this month, and firms in the aerospace and mechanical engineering sectors expected higher output, the CBI's monthly industrial trends survey showed on Thursday.
+LONDON Factory orders rose above their long-run average this month, and firms in the aerospace and mechanical engineering sectors expected higher output, the CBI's monthly industrial trends survey showed on Thursday.

 The total order book balance in the Confederation of British Industry survey rose this month to -12 from -21 in November, above expectations of a reading of -16 and the first time in 3 months the index has been above its long-run average of -17.